Introduction

 If you rely on grouped output: Set

-to maintain the nested structure.
+groupObjectstotrueto maintain the nested structure.
+For example:

 mutation {